miiakivi/miiakivi/README.md

 ## 🧙‍♀️ Who I am

+As a recent graduate of Hyria's software development program (Feb 2022), I learned the importance of self-motivation and independent work, skills that have helped me excel in my career.

+I started my professional journey as a front-end developer at a small startup, where I honed my ability to work collaboratively with a team and the importance of clear communication.
+During this time, I sharpened my skills in TypeScript, VueJS, and BackboneJS.

-I found my passion for coding after I was laid off from my job as a chef in 2020.
-Suddenly I had all this free time and decided to fulfill my long-term dream and started to learn how to create websites.
-Pretty quickly I fell in love with the whole process, the problem solving, and the way how creative I could be.
+After being laid off from my job as a chef in 2020, I found my true passion in coding and problem-solving.
+I fell in love with the whole process, from brainstorming ideas to executing them flawlessly.
+Now, three years later, and with a software developer certification under my belt, I'm even more passionate and driven to continue learning and growing as a developer.

-Now two years later I am even more passionate and in love for coding and problem solving than before.
-I have a also a paper that states that I am officially a software developer 🎉

-My another passions are traveling 🌍 and everything sci-fi 👽, movies, books, video games you name it.
+When I'm not coding, you can find me traveling to new places or diving headfirst into sci-fi books, movies, and video games.
+I'm always up for a good adventure and love exploring new worlds, whether they're fictional or not.

+Let's connect and create something amazing together

 ## 🎨 My skills

-My strongest skills are in the frontend technologies like React, HTML, CSS but, Node.js and Express are not unknown to me either.
-I have worked with NoSQL databases like MongoDB and Firebase Fireship on multiple projects and I have tipped my toes in Azure services.
-Building and using REST APIs isn't a problem for me and I am started to learn GraphQL.
+I am well-versed in frontend technologies like VueJS, ReactJS, TypeScript, HTML5, and CSS3, and I also have experience with NodeJS and ExpressJS.
+I have worked on projects involving NoSQL databases such as MongoDB and Firebase Firestore and have dabbled in Azure services.
+Building and using REST APIs or GraphQL is second nature to me.

 My go to editor is ![WebStorm](https://img.shields.io/badge/webstorm-143?style=for-the-badge&logo=webstorm&logoColor=white&color=black)

 ## 🌱 I’m currently learning ...

-How to create a social media app using GraphQL, TypeScript, React, Node.js and MongoDB.
+Better my skills in TypeScript and VueJS.

+## 💬 Ask me about

+My ten month trip around Europe in a camper van with my husband and our dog 🚐🌍

 ## 📚Favorite technologies
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)